HishamLadha/Canadian-Internship-Salaries/README.md

 - [X] Expanding the information on the home and company tables
 - [X] **Analytics Dashboard** - Comprehensive salary analytics with trends, comparisons, and insights
 - [X] **Company Comparison Tool** - Side-by-side salary analysis between multiple companies
-- [ ] Waterloo and UTSC Data
+- [X] Waterloo and UTSC Data

-### Future Improvements
-- [ ] Add advanced filtering and sorting options
-- [ ] Develop predictive salary models
-- [ ] Add email verification system
-- [ ] Implement company verification process
-- [ ] Add data export functionality
-- [ ] Mobile app development
-- [ ] API for third-party integrations

 ## Contributing

-Contributions are welcome!
 Please feel free to submit a Pull Request or start a Github Issue.